Table of Contents[Show]

 It's also worth noting that there are two types of volatility: "good" and "bad".
 If you're looking for some ways to capitalise on forex volatility while minimising risk then keep reading because we will look at the different groups of currency pairs and the most volatile and least volatile ones.
 Furthermore, we will discuss how to trade forex focusing on the volatile currencies identified.

-In forex trading, volatility is a measure of the extent of changes in a currency´s value.
+In forex trading, volatility is a measure of the extent of changes in a currency's value.
 It is measured by standard deviation – which is how much a price deviates from its mean.
 A volatile currency will see its value often deviate from the average.
 The most volatile currencies will generally have lower levels of liquidity, which means there are greater chances of drastic price movements in either direction or significant weekend gaps.

 The most volatile currency pairs can sometimes be hard to determine since volatility can impact different currencies at all different times.
 The below pairs have generally seen times of high volatility.

 What makes AUD/JPY (Australian Dollar vs. Japanese Yen) an interesting currency pair is the inverse relationship between those two major currencies.
-The Australian Dollar tends to be in demand when traders have risk appetite, while the Japanese Yen is a traditional safe haven currency people turn to in time of turbulence.
+The Australian Dollar tends to be in demand when traders have a risk appetite, while the Japanese Yen is a traditional safe haven currency people turn to in times of turbulence.
 The currency pair sees high volatility as it is highly sensitive to changes in market sentiment.

 The Mexican Peso is one of the most liquid emerging market currencies, but still a volatile one.
 The oil price has a significant impact on the direction of the currency.
 Other factors are interest rate differentials and geopolitics.

 Now that we have covered the most volatile pairs, let's look at the least volatile currency pairs.
-Generally speaking, the major currency pairs are seen as the least volatile because they have historically been the most traded currencies amongst traders.
+Generally speaking, the major currency pairs are seen as the least volatile because they have historically been the most traded currencies among traders.

-The Swiss Franc is a stable currency and seen as a safe haven.
+The Swiss Franc is a stable currency and is seen as a safe haven.
 Except for the black swan event in 2015 and a few occasional "incidents", the CHF does not move much, especially against other major currencies such as the Euro and the US Dollar.

 Both the US Dollar and the Japanese Yen are traditionally seen as safe havens, so the price swings can be limited, depending on the market environment.
-This can change when interest rates are rising in the United States, while remaining low in Japan, as the USD/JPY would then become a popular carry trade.
+This can change when interest rates are rising in the United States while remaining low in Japan, as the USD/JPY would then become a popular carry trade.